-In order to strengthen technological innovation and the development of talent, Ciudad Creativa Digital (CCD) and Digital Skills Academy, a leading international institute of higher education and training in digital technologies, signed a collaboration agreement in the framework of the 40th anniversary of diplomatic relations Mexico – Ireland.
+In order to strengthen technological innovation and the development of talent, Ciudad Creativa Digital (CCD) and Digital Skills, a leading international institute of higher education and training in digital technologies, signed a collaboration agreement in the framework of the 40th anniversary of diplomatic relations Mexico – Ireland.

-The purpose of cooperation with CCD and is to provide scholarships to Digital Skills Academy’s One-year Part-time BSc (Bachelor of Science) Degree programmes in Digital Skills to participants of CCD.
+The purpose of cooperation with CCD and is to provide scholarships to Digital Skills One-year Part-time BSc (Bachelor of Science) Degree programmes to participants of CCD.
 This will increase their current and future job choices through technological skills development combined with the highest-quality internationally-recognised European university qualifications.

-Digital Skills Academy, a global online education and certification technology training institution, seeks with this agreement to cooperate with partners from industry and leading organizations in Mexico to develop an incentive scheme aimed at individuals and businesses involved in the digital CCD education programs.
+Digital Skills, a global online education and certification technology training institution, seeks with this agreement to cooperate with partners from industry and leading organizations in Mexico to develop an incentive scheme aimed at individuals and businesses involved in the digital CCD education programs.

 For his part the President of the trust Creative Digital City, Lic.
 Mauricio Navarro Garate said that “for City Creative Digital the cornerstone is the conviction that talent of Mexicans is inexhaustible, particularly Jalisco is fertile in creators, in Guadalajara, there are currently more than 7,000 students enrolled in programs related to the creative industries.